Progress on the adjacent vertex distinguishing edge colouring conjecture: Big vertices

-We use an `entropy compression' argument to prove this theorem, a proof method introduced by Moser and Tard\'os~\cite{MT10} in their celebrated algorithmic proof of the Lov\'asz Local Lemma.
+As mentioned earlier, this lemma is proved using the entropy compression method introduced by Moser and Tard\'os~\cite{MT10}.
 In a nutshell, the main idea of the proof is to look at sequences of $t$ random choices such that the algorithm does not stop in at most $t$ steps.
 Exploiting the fact that the algorithm did not stop, we show how one can get an implicit lossless encoding of these sequences, by writing down a concise log of the execution of the algorithm.
 Then, looking at the structure of the algorithm, we prove that there are only $o\left(s^t\right)$ such logs.
-Since in total there are $s^t$ random sequences of length $t$, we deduce that only a $o(1)$-fraction of these make the algorithm run for at least $t$ steps. \cref{thm:big} follows.
+Since in total there are $s^t$ random sequences of length $t$, we deduce that only a $o(1)$-fraction of these make the algorithm run for at least $t$ steps. \cref{lem:big_alg_stops} follows.

 To describe the log of an execution of the algorithm, we need the following definitions.
 First, recall that a \textit{Dyck word} of semilength $k$ is a binary word $w_1w_2\dots w_{2k}$ with exactly $k$ 0s and $k$ 1s such that the number of 0s is at least the number of 1s in every prefix of the word.
 A \textit{descent} in a Dyck word is a maximal sequence of consecutive 1s, its \textit{length} is the number of 1s.